alankritvyas21/alankritvyas21/README.md

 ### Hello there 👋

-Hi i am Alankrit Vyas, currently pursuing computer and communication engineering at Manipal University Jaipur.
-I am a Web developer, cybersecurity, and UX design enthusiast.
+Hi i am Alankrit Vyas, currently pursuing Computer and Communication Engineering at Manipal University Jaipur.
+I am a Web developer, Cybersecurity, and UX design enthusiast.
 I have experience with a lot of programming languages like C, C++, Java, etc.

 Learning web development for some time has attracted me to UX design.
 With this, the ability to design your website makes this a lot of fun to work and keeps me continuously excited for my projects.

-My skill set includes: C,C++,Java,Rdbms,Cybersecurity(beginner),video editing,UX designing, Graphic Designing, etc.
+My skill set includes: C,C++,Java,Rdbms,Cybersecurity,video editing,UX designing, Graphic Designing, etc.
 <!--
 **alankritvyas21/alankritvyas21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->